 The Hiring Philosophy originated in practical application.
 It addresses genuine needs and demands and goes beyond the obvious cycle of demand and supply.
 A more thoughtful approach, looking at long term benefits, a wee bit of sensitivity and flexibility is more like it.

 Hiring is not merely about making resources available.
 That any HR department in any given company can do.
 It is also not only about selecting the right person for the right profile.
 The perfect hiring platform is one that has the foresight to think big.
 It is also a case for empathy, to put oneself in the employee's shoes.
 You care for the employee, the employee cares for you, is the simple maxim.

-All HR departments look for the most eligible candidates.
+The Cue Effect All HR departments look for the most eligible candidates.
 But how does one cluster all the good apples into a single bowl?
 What is it that deciding factor that brings in the destined to the fold?
-As in the spirit of kung fu movies, here are some practices we follow to rope in the ‘chosen one’:
+As in the spirit of kung fu movies, here are some practices we follow to rope in the 'chosen one':

 i.
 We have a diligently researched common entrance test for prospective candidates.
 However, for selecting the shortlisted best, we conduct a specially-designed psychometric test.
 The test itself is based on previous attempts by candidates and is thus corrected and altered from time to time to serve our purpose.

 ii.
 We have a freewheeling chat with the candidate, mostly devoid of formality, yet encouraging the person to open out about life and what they want to achieve.
 As comprehension dawns about the person's likes and dislikes, we take notes as to who will the person fit in with and what special responsibility can they suitably fill, as per their professional qualifications.
 The offer along with the customized job description is then placed before the candidate.
 Usually, after a round of discussion, the candidate accepts the offer.